LionelDraghi/List_Image/README.md

    package List_Style is end List_Style;
 ```

 `Prefix`, `Postfix` and `Separator` parameters are self explaining.
 If `Prefix` is set to '(', `Postfix` to ')', and `Separator` to ',', the returned Image will be of this kind :
 ```
 (A,B,C,D)
 ```
-If all parameter are set to "", the image will be :
+If all parameters are set to "", the image will be :
 ```
 ABCD
 ```
 Special Prefix and Postfix are possible for null list, and for list with
 a single element.
-This is usefull when you want to want `[A,B,C]` as an image, but you don't
+This is usefull when you want to want `[A,B,C]` as an image, but you
-want `[]` when the list is empty.
+want an empty string (and not `[]`) when the list is empty.

 An interresting application of this feature is to have well written comments
-regarding singular and plural.
+regarding singular and plural!
 If you want your image to be
 ```
 A item found